sensu/sensu-go-workshop/lessons/operator/03/README.md

 Install the `sensuctl` CLI tool.

-First, we will configure some helpful environment variables, download the `sensuctl` archive, then unpack that to a standard location on your system.
+First, we will configure some helpful environment variables, download the `sensuctl` binary, then install it.

 #### Steps

 1. **Configure Environment Variables.**

-   The [workshop repository] includes platform-specific files that export some environment variables which we will use throughout the workshop.
+   The [workshop repository](https://github.com/sensu/sensu-go-workshop) includes platform-specific files that export some environment variables which we will use throughout the workshop.
    The exercises assume you are in a shell that has these variables configured.

    When you open a new shell environment, export the variables using one of the following commands: